 Orthogonal sidewalks up to buildings, connecting to building entries.
 Informal pathways move through open spaces, many of which were boardwalks.
 Orthogonal road system established, with a loop road at edge of quad.
 Railroad and electric streetcar at edge of the university.

-ponderosa pine, sitka spruce, bay laurel, white fir, chinkapin; also some exotic trees.
+Naturalistic reforestation, pedestrian allees, and street tree patterns, double and single rows.
+Species: native white oak, Douglas firs, maples, cedars, ponderosa pine sitha spruce, bay faurel, white fir, chinkapin; also some exotic trees.
 Some shrubs and lawn are present.